fagan2888/hunger-index-2015/data/pages/about.md

 # About
 **What is the Global Hunger Index?**
-The Global Hunger Index (GHI) is a tool designed to comprehensively measure and track hunger globally, regionally, and by country.<sup>1</sup> Each year, the International Food Policy Research Institute (IFPRI) calculates GHI scores in order to assess progress, or the lack thereof, in decreasing hunger.
+The Global Hunger Index (GHI) is a tool designed to comprehensively measure and track hunger globally, regionally, and by country[^country].
+Each year, the International Food Policy Research Institute (IFPRI) calculates GHI scores in order to assess progress, or the lack thereof, in decreasing hunger.
 The GHI is designed to raise awareness and understanding of regional and country differences in the struggle against hunger.
 By calling attention to the issue, we hope that the GHI will trigger action to reduce hunger around the world.

 **How do you interpret a GHI score?**
 An increase in a country's GHI score indicates that the hunger situation is worsening, while a decrease in the score indicates improvement in the country's hunger situation.